mstratman/relay-bypass/README.md

 An AVR microcontroller is used at the heart of this module.
 You can use either an ATtiny13 or ATtiny85.
 The code for this is in the [relay-bypass folder](./relay-bypass/relay-bypass.ino).
 You'll find there are a handful of `#define` statements to allow you to easily change its behavior.

 ## Versions:

+1.49 uses the 1.4 PCB and same hardware setup, but adds memory to the bypass state.
+By default it will remember whether the effect is engaged or bypassed (and uses wear leveling to store this).
+Holding the switch down at startup will toggle the behavior.

 1.4 is the latest version in the root of this repository.
 It uses a latching relay for slightly reduced power consumption.